-I have been researching the Donohue family for over 20 years but have only had a little success.
+I have been researching the Donohue family for over 20 years but had only very little success until recently and the results from my DNA analysis led to matches with other descendants of the Donohues.
 I knew from my father that his mother's maiden name was Alice DONOHUE and that the family were of Irish descent and Roman Catholic.
 Alice died when my father was just 4 years old so I don't think he ever really knew that much about her or her family.

 The Donohue Family

 Alice Donoghue Top of page

 Alice Maud O'DONOHUE was born on 22nd April 1880 at 19 Union Buildings in Cardiff.
 My first thoughts were that Union Buildings meant that she was born in the workhouse but apparantly Union Buildings stood where the Morgan Arcade now stands and was where some of the earliest Irish immigrants to Cardiff made their homes.
 Alice was the daughter of William O'DONOHUE and Catherine MURPHY.